 Meetings, seminars, and roundtables are essential delivery systems to communicate ALA chapter benefits and education programs to members.
-Meetings/events/seminars provide many opportunities:
+Meetings, events and seminars provide many opportunities:

 - Find out what’s happening from your colleagues.